microsoft/fluentui/rfcs/prevent-ci-trigger-on-doc-prs.md

 ## Summary

-The purpose of this RFC is to find a solution to prevent unnecessary GitHub checks from running on PRs that only affect documentation.
+The purpose of this RFC is to find a solution to avoid unnecessary GitHub checks from running on PRs that only affect documentation to avoid wasteful resource usage and improve our DX.

 ## Problem statement